mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 reach field #4, which is on the left hand side of the form, at the same level as field #1.

-This is unexpected behavior, since tabbing should occur top to bottom and left to right (i.e. following the direction that text is read).
+This is unexpected behavior since tabbing should occur top to bottom and left to right (i.e. following the direction that text is read).

-The form may still be useable, but if nothing else it will probably be harder for someone who is blind to understand the flow of the form.
+The form may still be useable, but it will probably be harder for someone who is blind to understand the flow of the form.
 Also, in more complex scenarios the impact could be more substantial.

 The ideal way to address this problem would be to structure your markup so that it matches the logical flow of the document.
-Not only does this help with keyboard usability (especially for users who can't see the visual layout of the page), but it also makes the markup easier to understand.
+Not only does this help with keyboard usability - especially for users who can't see the visual layout of the page - but it also makes the markup easier to understand.

 If you can't adjust the markup structure, it may be possible to use 'tabindex' as a workaround.
 This is not recommended though, not only because a logical